nikphillydev/2d-slam-pathplanner/README.md

 Now open a shell in the running Docker container (command shown above).

-To launch the Jackal robot in the Gazebo simulation
+To launch the Jackal robot in the Gazebo simulation:

 ```roslaunch jackal_gazebo jackal_world.launch config:=front_laser```